 While recent studies show that practicing gratitude doesn’t do as much to stop depression and anxiety as we once thought, it also doesn’t hurt.
 Looking for things that make you grateful isn’t just about making you feel better though.
 It’s a wonderful opportunity to really reflect on the smaller moments and commit them to memory.

 3. Give the gift of gratitude to someone else

 When times are really tough and your world is crashing all around you, it’s hard to practice gratitude, isn’t it?
 Believe me, I know.
 In times like those, you can substitute practicing gratitude with giving it to others.
 Do something kind for someone else, not with the expectation that they’ll thank you or anything, but because you know what it’s like to need something to feel grateful for.

 It doesn’t have to be something really grand or anything.
 On tough days, I’m grateful to a friend who always posts funny memes on her Facebook.
 She does it every single day no matter what’s going on in her life.
 She says, “If I make even one person crack a tiny smile, it’s worth it.”

 If you’re already into journaling, good for you!
 For those who feel like they don’t have time to write down paragraphs (or pages) of thoughts every day, though, a line-a-day journal is brilliant.
 These low-pressure books invite you to sum up your entire day in just one sentence.
 Use that single sentence to focus on something wonderful that happened to you that day, even if it’s just “Saw the most beautiful sunrise this morning.”

-Basically, just be more mindful about creating good moments.
-If you focus on doing that, you’ll have a lifetime of good memories to reflect on one day.
+I’ll leave with one last quote (source unknown) that sums everything up beautifully.
+It goes, “The real moment has disappeared but you will always have the memories to remind you.”
+Make a real effort to be more mindful about creating good moments today.
+If you focus on doing that, you’ll have a lifetime of good memories to reflect on tomorrow.